 At Halloween we see lots of decorations.
 I bet you’re seeing a lot of cobwebs at the moment (or someone needs to tidy your house).
 What molecules make this spooky spidery substance?

 Inside every spider is an incredible organ called a spinneret.
 Some spiders have up to 8 of these things!
 The spinneret is used to combine tiny molecules together, stringing out a chain of individual components to make a long thread with delicately balanced properties.
 You can see a spinneret in action here.

 If you were going fishing, you wouldn’t want to have a heavy iron chain hanging off the end of your rod, would you?
 You’d need a delicate, thin wire – such as a fishing line.
-When spiders are searching for food, they make this delicate, thin, light but incredibly strong silk to build their webs.
+When a spider is searching for food (and the protein in that food), they make this delicate, thin, light but incredibly strong silk to build their webs.
 These threads are 1,000 times thinner than a single human hair.